dmtrinh/loan-default-prediction/README.md

 The target variable is `loan_status`.
 A breakdown of loans by statuses:
 ![Loan Status Distribution](./output/loan_status_distribution.png)

-For this effort, we primarily care about data that would help us make a prediction on whether a loan will be fully paid or not.
+For this effort, we primarily care about data that would help us make a prediction on whether a loan will be fully repaid or not.
 Using [LendingClub's definition for each loan status](./data/What%20Do%20the%20Different%20Note%20Statuses%20Mean.pdf), we decided to map the target variable down to two classes:
 * `Fully Paid`
 * `Non-Performing`:  include all `Late (31-120 days)`, `Default`, and `Charged Off` loans